openvinotoolkit/model_server/docs/face_detection_script_example.md

 ```bash
 docker ps
 ```
-If the container is not running , check out the [troubleshooting guide](./troubleshooting.md)
+If the container is not running, check out the [troubleshooting guide](troubleshooting.md)

 ### Run the example script

-Run the face detection example script - [FaceDetection.py](../example_client/face_detection.py).
+Run the face detection example script - [FaceDetection.py](https://github.com/openvinotoolkit/model_server/blob/main/example_client/face_detection.py).
 Make changes to the input shape as required by the model you are running.
 Refer to the API reference Guide to obtain the input and output shape of the model - [gRPC reference guide](./model_server_grpc_api.md) and [REST API reference guide ](./model_server_rest_api.md).

 Run the example script in terminal :